oracle-livelabs/developer/oracle-ai-for-sustainable-dev/realtimespeechselectai/realtimespeechselectai.md

    1. Go here: https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3831

-   2. Download the wallet for the database created in the workshop in step 1 (click `Database Connection` on the `Autonomous Oracle Database` page of the database that was created).
+   2. Download the wallet for the database created in the workshop in step 1 (click `Database Connection` on the `Autonomous Oracle AI Database` page of the database that was created).
 Note the password you use to download the wallet.
 More info can be found here: https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/connect-download-wallet.html

    3. The Oracle real-time transcription services is currently in beta and will be released in August.
 Setup simply involves setting speech AI policy/permissions as described in the setup lab.
 More details can be found here: https://www.oracle.com/artificial-intelligence/speech/